SadikRahman14/Nexora/Notes.md

 ## <p align="center">Access Token and Refresh Token</p>

-✅ Access Token
+ ### Access Token
-A short-lived token (e.g., expires in 15 minutes).
+> A short-lived token (e.g., expires in 15 minutes).

-Sent with each request to access protected resources (APIs).
+> Sent with each request to access protected resources (APIs).

-Usually stored in memory or a secure cookie.
+> Usually stored in memory or a secure cookie.

-Contains user data (claims) like user ID, email, role, etc.
+> Contains user data (claims) like user ID, email, role, etc.

-If expired, user must use a refresh token to get a new one.
+> If expired, user must use a refresh token to get a new one.

-✅ Refresh Token
+### Refresh Token
-A long-lived token (e.g., expires in 7 days or more).
+> A long-lived token (e.g., expires in 7 days or more).

-Not sent on every request — only used to get a new access token.
+> Not sent on every request — only used to get a new access token.

-Usually stored in an HTTP-only cookie or secure storage.
+> Usually stored in an HTTP-only cookie or secure storage.

-Only contains the user ID, for security.
+> Only contains the user ID, for security.

+<br><br>
 ```js
 userSchema.methods.generateAccessToken = function(){
     return jwt.sign(